What is Reliability-Centered Maintenance (RCM)?

 Next, let’s look at the core principles that guide this approach.

-RCM is built on a few simple but powerful principles.
-These guide how teams decide what kind of maintenance an asset really needs:
+RCM is built on a few simple but powerful principles that determine what kind of maintenance each asset actually needs — and what kind it doesn't.

 - Failure focus: Identify how the asset can fail and what causes those failures.